Cellosaurus logo

 PS1: Thanks to Richard Neve and Amanda Capes-Davies for providing this very informative answer.

-PS2: In August 2021 out of 4279 human male cell lines that have a STR profile in the Cellosaurus, 1174 of them have at least one report of a STR profile with no "Y" allele detected.
+PS2: In August 2021 out of 4279 human male cell lines that have a STR profile in Cellosaurus, 1174 of them have at least one report of a STR profile with no "Y" allele detected.

-We describe here the features of the Cellosaurus which are particularly useful in the context of the development of dictionaries for name entity recognition (NER) in the full text of life sciences publications (journals and patents).
+We describe here the features of Cellosaurus which are particularly useful in the context of the development of dictionaries for name entity recognition (NER) in the full text of life sciences publications (journals and patents).

-All examples below make use of the Cellosaurus XML format, but the equivalent information is available in the structured text and OBO formats files.
+All examples below make use of Cellosaurus XML format, but the equivalent information is available in the structured text and OBO formats files.

 1) Names/synonyms